1. Key Considerations:

 WARRANTY: Make sure your investment is covered by a comprehensive manufacturer warranty.

-INSTRUCTIONS: Some reformers come with instructional DVDs, which is helpful.
-However, it is highly recommended that you first take lessons on a reformer at a Pilates studio or with a certified Pilates instructor before using it alone at home.
+INSTRUCTIONS: It is highly recommended that you first take lessons on a reformer at a Pilates studio or with a certified Pilates instructor before using it alone at home.
+After you learned how to use the equipment effectively and safely, you can use online subscription services such as pilatesiology.com pilatesanytime.com for a wide variety of recorded reformer exercises and lessons.

 4. TOP PILATES REFORMER MANUFACTURERS